dmgilmanov/telnet-expl/README.md

-# Script to provisioning configuration to network devices via Telnet
+# Script to provision network configuration via Telnet

 Script writen on **Python** with **Telnetlib** module.